-Owned by Western Sydney University, Caddens Corner is a 5-star Green Star retail precinct located on O’Connell Street in the suburb of Caddens.
+Mainbrace Constructions is responsible for the construction of the Caddens Corner project.
+The site is owned by Western Sydney University and is a 5-star Green Star retail precinct located on O’Connell Street in the suburb of Caddens.

 David Hopper Joint Managing Director of Kaipara Property said “Caddens Corner was always going to be well received by the community.
 In light of the COVID-19 pandemic, the prospect of local jobs has made it doubly so,” he said.
 “There’s been a lot of excitement around the opening of the new shopping centre, but we’re also getting a lot of enquiries about employment opportunities.”